 AI Art: Meet DALL·E 2

 DALL·E 2 is an AI system that creates images based on a text prompt.
 Just type in a phrase and it establishes stunning visualizations in your desired style.
 It can also create different versions of the same image.
-The following piece was made by typing in the prompt: “artist and scientist, collaborating, climate solutions, digital art.”
-Give it a try; it’s fun and free.
+The name “DALL-E” is a combination of the artist Salvador Dali and the animated robot character WALL-E.

 Ocean, Exploring the Marine World